rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 categories: kubernetes, raspberry pi, flannel, containerd
 ---

+This is part 2 of playing around with kubernetes on Raspberry Pi's.

 ## Disable swap memory on all Raspberry pi's
 * Begin with disabling swap memory
 ```